Mulc1b3R/hummingbird/README.md

 In root dir (your folder name) . type ; pip install -r requirements.txt

-This will load all the dependeccies .
+This will load all the dependencies.

 1).
 Then type ; python hummingbird.py  - this will create an 'output' folder , clone index.html of Target URL ,create iframe.html , open default browser = target.url //identified...